headforwards-spd/headforwards-website/src/pages/info-pages/how-we-began.md

 introduction:
   show: false
   text: >-
-    The brainchild of Craig Girvan and Toby Parkin, Headforwards was incorporated in 2011 and has grown into a company of well over 100 people.
+    The brainchild of Craig Girvan and Toby Parkins, Headforwards was incorporated in 2011 and has grown into a company of well over 100 people.
 components:
   - content:
       - text: >-
-          The brainchild of Craig Girvan and Toby Parkin, Headforwards was incorporated in 2011 and has grown into a company of well over 100 people.
+          The brainchild of Craig Girvan and Toby Parkins, Headforwards was incorporated in 2011 and has grown into a company of well over 100 people.